 The piece was premiered in the intimate ‘dark space’ at The Arches LIVE!
 Festival in September 2011, performed and diffused over a 4-channel speaker system.
-Vocal performance: me and Céline Hänni.
+I invited Swiss vocalist Céline Hänni to rehearse and perform the work for Arches Live.
 Sound diffusion: Graeme Truslove.
-Many thanks indeed to the staff at The Arches.
+Many thanks indeed to all at The Arches.

 Songs for a Stranger was further supported by a Creative Scotland Quality Arts Production Award.